 In collaboration with the Centre for the History of Medicine.

-In December 2015 I discovered the previously unseen personal papers of the Australian psychiatrist Dr. Neil McConaghy (1927-2005).
+Davison discusses the previously unseen personal papers of the Australian psychiatrist Dr. Neil McConaghy (1927-2005).
 Between 1964-1981 McConaghy was an internationally renowned practitioner of homosexual aversion therapy, conducting 5 large-scale clinical experiments and treating more than 200 men.
-The material, on private loan to me by his daughter, amounts to 16 archive boxes.
-It includes film reels and an electrode machine, audio tape recordings, copies of landmark speeches (such as his paper to the historic APA conference in San Francisco in 1970) as well as handwritten log-books.
-This paper outlines some of the ways in which the McConaghy Papers can change the way we consider the archives of power and prompt us to rewrite histories of psychiatrists’ interactions with pathologised sexualities and to reconsider what constitutes a ‘queer archive’.
-I also consider some of the ethical issues that may shape a future exhibition of this material.
+This talk outlines some of the ways in which the McConaghy Papers can change the way we consider the archives of power and prompt us to rewrite histories of psychiatrists’ interactions with pathologised sexualities and to reconsider what constitutes a ‘queer archive’.

 Nanette Screening & Discussion

-"In her hilarious debut Netflix Original stand-up special, Hannah Gadsby: Nanette, comedian Hannah Gadsby gets up close and personal about her life and growing up gay on the small island of Tasmania.
-Recently hailed by the New York Times as a “major new voice in comedy,” Hannah keeps her audience at the Sydney Opera House laughing with her sharp observations as she takes aim at everything from pride parades, unsolicited opinions and the whole history of art before she turns her punchlines into sucker punches, silencing the laughs and flipping the art of comedy completely on its head."
+Dr Sharon Lockyer, Joseph Harrison & Amy Zala discussed the original standup special by comedian Hannah Gadsby: Nanette.
+Gadsby comments her life and growing up gay on the small island of Tasmania.
+Recently hailed by the New York Times as a “major new voice in comedy,” Hannah keeps her audience at the Sydney Opera House laughing with her sharp observations as she takes aim at everything from pride parades, unsolicited opinions and the whole history of art before she turns her punchlines into sucker punches, silencing the laughs and flipping the art of comedy completely on its head.